ggrillone/custom_commands/README.md

 `gpull`

+##gnew
+A simple command that creates a new git branch and switches to that branch.
+Just a shorthand command so we don't have to type out `git checkout -b new_branch`.

+Example:

+`gnew my-new-branch`

 ##search
 This command is used to `grep` recursively for a pattern that is passed in as an argument.
 By default it runs from the current directory, will search nested directories, and is case